Questions and answers

 Q. Who are your clients?

 A. Our clients are e-commerce, industrial, pharmaceutical, telecommunication, retail, IT and insurance companies, as well as banks and governmental organizations.
+We tailor our services to different industries and work with both large corporations and small businesses.
 Any company that values its information, online services, compliance, privacy, and business continuity is our potential client.

 Q. Who usually contacts you to request your services?
 Who should be contacted to promote security?